Edward Chandos Leigh: Professional and public career

-In 1890 Leigh was founder member of the London Playing Fields Society, which successfully secured land in London for cricket and football to be played for London's citizens.
+In 1890 Leigh was a founder member of the London Playing Fields Society, which successfully secured land in London for cricket and football to be played for London's citizens.
 He was Recorder of Nottingham from 1881 to 1909 and Counsel to the Speaker of the Commons from 1883 to 1907.
 He was appointed a Commander of the Order of the Bath (CB) in the 1895 Resignation Honours, and a Knight Commander of the Order of the Bath (KCB) in the 1901 New Year Honours.

 He was a regular visitor to Lord's, The Canterbury and Scarborough Festivals up until his death in May 1915.
-He died just six days after his youngest son Edward was killed in action at Aubers Ridge.
-His elder son Major Chandos Leigh was the first Harrovian to be killed in the Great War, at Mons in August 1914, and the second blow was too much for him.
-He died, in the same year as W. G. Grace and his good friend Sir Spencer Ponsonby-Fane, of a broken heart mourning the loss of his two sons and the end of the golden age of cricket.
+His elder son Major Chandos Leigh was the first Harrovian to be killed in the Great War, at Mons in August 1914.
+He died six days after his youngest son Edward was killed in action at Aubers Ridge.